Signado vs Clay

 Clay solved a real problem: no single data provider has complete coverage.
 Its waterfall enrichment chains requests across 150+ providers (Clearbit, Apollo, Hunter, PeopleDataLabs, and dozens more) so if one source misses a phone number or email, the next one picks it up.
 Data coverage jumps dramatically compared to any single vendor.

 The spreadsheet-like interface lets technically-minded users build custom data workflows visually.
-Pull in a list of companies, enrich each row with firmographic data, filter by criteria, then push results to your CRM or outreach tool.
+Pull in a list of companies, enrich each row, filter by criteria, then push results to your CRM or outreach tool.
 Claygent, Clay's AI research agent, can browse the web, summarize company pages, and extract custom data points on demand.

 The integration ecosystem is genuinely impressive: Salesforce, HubSpot, Outreach, Slack, and dozens more via native connectors plus webhooks.
 For teams that need custom data pipelines, Clay offers flexibility that most point solutions cannot match.

-Clay answers one question well: 'What do I know about this company right now?'
+Clay answers 'what do I know about this contact?'
 It enriches existing data.
 But enrichment is a snapshot.
-It tells you the current state, not when something changed.
+It tells you the current state, not who is actually commenting in your category this week.

-The gap appears when you try to use Clay for signal detection.
-You can technically build a workflow that checks for recent funding rounds or job postings.
-But now you're building a monitoring system from scratch: scheduling recurring runs, deduplicating results across executions, handling API rate limits, managing credit consumption on every refresh, and patching workflows when providers change their response formats.
+The gap shows when you try to use Clay for warm-lead discovery or signal detection.
+You can technically build a workflow that scrapes LinkedIn comments, checks for recent funding, or pulls job postings.
+But now you're building a discovery system from scratch: scheduling recurring runs, deduplicating across executions, handling rate limits, managing credit consumption on every refresh, and patching workflows when providers change their response formats.

-Running a daily monitoring workflow across 500 companies consumes credits on every execution, whether or not anything changed.
-On the Pro plan ($720/month annual, 600K credits/year), monitoring 500 companies daily across 3 signal types burns through your credit budget fast, with nothing to show for most runs.
+Running a daily discovery workflow across multiple keywords or hundreds of companies consumes credits on every execution, whether the run produces a warm lead or silence.
+On the Pro plan ($720/mo annual, 600K credits/year), continuous LinkedIn comment scans plus 7-signal company monitoring at scale burns through your credit budget fast.

 Then there's the learning curve.
 Clay's own community acknowledges a 3-6 month ramp to proficiency for complex workflows.
 An entire services category ('Claygencies') exists because most sales teams don't have the technical bandwidth to build and maintain these workflows themselves.

-The fundamental tension: Clay is an enrichment and automation tool being stretched into a signal detection role it wasn't designed for.
+The fundamental tension: Clay is an enrichment and automation tool being stretched into a discovery and signal-detection role it wasn't designed for.
 You can build it.
-But you're maintaining infrastructure instead of acting on signals.
+But you're maintaining infrastructure instead of finding leads.

 Feature-by-feature comparison